 My experience: I didn’t realize the USCIS website said no jeans, so I wore jeans, a t-shirt, a black blazer and flats – casual chic as I call it.
 No one cared what I wore, but to be safe, best to avoid jeans, flip flops and shorts.
 Of the 200+ people I observed, I saw a wide range of outfits.
 Many were dressed up – in suits & dresses, while others were less formal.
 Some folks were in their work clothes as they needed to go back to work afterwards.
 Basically, it’s up to you how dressed up you want to get – it is an important day so whatever you fancy!

-Who can come to your oath ceremony?
+Can you bring family to your naturalization oath ceremony?

 The USCIS does not have any set guidelines around the number of guests you can bring, but as venues have limited capacity, that usually sets the final number for that day.
 You can bring friends, family, children –anybody meaningful to you.
 Keep in mind, it can take hours and guests typically wait in a different area than you.